 Collects Justice League of America #55–56, 64–65, 73–74, 82–83.

-During the 1960s and 1970s, Doctor Fate appeared as a guest star for some team-up adventures like in Showcase #55-56 with Hourman (available in Crisis on Multiple Earths: The Team-Ups Volume 1) or in The Flash #236-237 with Jay Garrick and Barry Allen.
-But Fate made his real comeback in DC’s 1st Issue Special #9 before fighting again as a member of The Justice Society and a mentor for a new “Super Squad” in the pages of All-Star Comics.
+Throughout the 1960s and 1970s, Doctor Fate frequently appeared in guest roles within team-up stories, underscoring his continued but intermittent presence in DC’s evolving continuity.
+Notable appearances include Showcase #55–56, where he teamed with Hourman (available in Crisis on Multiple Earths: The Team-Ups Volume 1), as well as The Flash #236–237, which featured both Jay Garrick and Barry Allen.
+However, Doctor Fate’s more substantial resurgence came with his prominent role in DC’s 1st Issue Special #9 (1975), which reestablished him as an active member of the Justice Society of America and a mentor for a younger generation of heroes dubbed the “Super Squad” in All-Star Comics.

 - 1st Issue Special #9 is collected in DC’s First Issue Specials